thkwag/thymelab-vscode/README.md

    - Try restarting server

 ### Error Messages
-- "JAR file not found": Set correct path in settings
+- "JAR file not found": Set correct path in settings or let the extension download it automatically
-- "Port already in use": Change port number
+- "Port already in use": Change port number in settings
-- "Java not found": Install Java or set Java home
+- "Java not found": Install Java or set Java home path
+- "Required directories not set": Configure template, static, and data directories

 ## 👥 Contributing